Canaanites in the Bible

 Verse ConceptsFoodLand, As A Divine GiftLand, Spiritual Aspects OfMilk And HoneyRegulations For PassoverRich FoodFamine

-When my angel goes before you and brings you to the Amorites and the Hittites and the Perizzites and the Canaanites and the Hivites and the Jebusites, I will wipe them out.
+For my messenger shall go before thee, and bring thee to the Amorites, and the Hittites and the Perizzites, and the Canaanites, the Hivites and the Jebusites; and I destroyed them.

 Verse ConceptsAngel of the LordAngels as God's servantsJerusalem, History OfGod KillingGod Will Kill The Peoples

-And I will send the hornet before you, and it will drive out the Hivites, the Canaanites, and the Hittites from before you.
+I will send the hornet in front of you, and it will drive the Hivites, Canaanites, and Hittites away from you.

 Verse ConceptsInsectsHornetsBeesThe Lord Will Drive Them Outbugs